FusionAuth/fusionauth-site/_drafts/2016-07-19-like-avatar-can-keep.md

 ---
 layout: blog-post
-title: Like your avatar?
-You can keep it.
+title: "Like your avatar?
+You can keep it."
 description: FusionAuth can take advantage of your existing Gravatar account.
 No problem.
 author: Daniel DeGroff
 excerpt_separator: "<!--more-->"
-categories:
+categories: blog
-- Products
-- FusionAuth
 tags:
 - code
 - gravatar